gitter-badger/autoloader/docs/installation.md

     pear channel-discover pear.nirvarnia.org
     pear install --alldeps nirvarnia/autoloader

-Remember, PEAR packages are not autoloaded.
-You must explicitly include the source files before you can use them.
+You must explicitly include the Autoloader.php file before you can use it.

-    require_once Nirvarnia/Autoloader;
+    require_once 'path/to/Nirvarnia/Autoloader.php';